sedwardstx/DprgArchiveAgent/docs/prerequisites/python_setup.md

 # Installing Python 3.10+

-DprgArchiveAgent requires Python 3.10 or higher.
+DprgArchiveAgent requires Python 3.10 or 3.11.
+Higher versions are not yet compatible.
 This guide walks you through installing Python on different operating systems.

 ## Windows